[From the catalogue-in-progress for “Landscapes & Livestock”, a loan exhibition for Agincourt Homecoming in the Fall of 2015]

 The exhibition title “Landscapes & Livestock” conjures pleasant images of Grant Wood, Norman Rockwell, Mayberry RFD.
 Yet agriculture is one of our most dangerous occupations; and the steady economic decline of small-town America has inflicted its own neuroses on a stoic population often unwilling to admit their need for help.
 So this urban rather than rural landscape by New York artist Edmund E. Niemann [1909-2005], a work of 1956 titled “Stop on Red”, is untypical of the collection as a whole.
 Mid-century modernity is also under-represented, perhaps because we’ve been a net exporter of our youth.
 It may be that the urban exodus of recent decades will balance the collection.

 Niemann’s deconstructed streetscape compresses several New York City blocks in a jazzy syncopated one-point perspective.
-This painting once hung above the dining room sideboard in the home of “Riverside Addition” developers William and Susan Bendix, a house nearly contemporary with the painting.
+This painting once hung above the dining room sideboard in the home of “Riverside Addition” developers William and Maureen Bendix, a house nearly contemporary with the painting.
 It was purchased from the Bendix estate and donated anonymously.

 Niemann’s role in the founding of Abstract Expressionism is being rediscovered.